gasking/gasking.github.io/_pages/about.md

 #  &#x1F393; About Me

-<p style="text-align: justify;">I am currently pursuing a Ph.D. degree at the School of Computer Science and Engineering, Central South University(CSU), under the supervision of Prof. [Kehua Guo (郭克华)](https://faculty.csu.edu.cn/guokehua/zh_CN/index.htm).
-My current research focuses on **image representation learning in complex scenarios**, with particular interests in **low-light image enhancement** and **image restoration** under degraded conditions.
-Over the past several years, I have also worked as a **Research Assistant at the Hunan Provincial Engineering Research Center for Advanced Embedded Computing and Intelligent Medical Systems**, where I conducted research on high-level vision tasks, particularly semantic segmentation, as well as domain adaptation.</p>
+<p style="text-align: justify;">I am currently pursuing a Ph.D. degree at the School of Computer Science and Engineering, Central South University (CSU), under the supervision of Prof. <a href="https://faculty.csu.edu.cn/guokehua/zh_CN/index.htm">Kehua Guo (郭克华)</a>.
+My research focuses on <strong>image representation learning in complex scenarios</strong>, with particular interests in <strong>low-light image enhancement</strong> and <strong>image restoration under complex degradation conditions</strong>.
+Previously, I worked as a <strong>Research Assistant at the Hunan Provincial Engineering Research Center for Advanced Embedded Computing and Intelligent Medical Systems</strong>, where my research involved high-level vision tasks, particularly <strong>semantic segmentation</strong>, as well as <strong>domain adaptation</strong>.</p>

 For collaborations or inquiries, please feel free to contact me via email.
 #  &#128227; News